peckjd/cpsc318/lab06/README.md

 ### Test your playbook
 - Validate your playbook syntax with `ansible-playbook wordpress.yml --syntax-check`
-- Run your playbook in check mode with `ansible-playbook -v -C wordpress.yml`
+- Run your playbook in check mode with `ansible-playbook --verbose --check wordpress.yml`
+    - Remember: check mode does not make any changes to the target system(s)

 ### Execute your playbook
-- Run your playbook with `ansible-playbook -v wordpress.yml`
+- Run your playbook with `ansible-playbook --verbose wordpress.yml`
 - Open a browser on your personal machine and go to your instance's public IP address.
 You should be prompted to continue setting up wordress

 ### Resources
+- There are additional resources on Canvas.
 - [Ansible Documentation](https://docs.ansible.com/ansible/2.9/modules/modules_by_category.html)
     - Make sure you are using the documentation that matches the installed Ansible version
     - Use the drop down in the upper left to select 2.9